LostNerdUK/cPanel-to-UKFast-eCloud-Vault/README.md

 ## Threading ##

 When a file is uploaded in multiple parts, threading will be used.
-By default, four threads will be used, however this is easilly adjusted by changing the `THREADS` variable.
+By default, six threads will be used, however this is easilly adjusted by changing the `THREADS` variable.